dotnet/AspNetCore.Docs/azure-lifecycle/03-deploying-to-app-service.md

 ## Overview

+[Azure App Service](https://docs.microsoft.com/azure/app-service/) is Azure's web hosting platform.
 Deploying a web app to Azure App Service can be done multiple ways, either manually or by an automated process.
 This section of the guide will discuss deployment methods that can be initiated manually or by script.

 In this section, you will:

-* Download and built the sample app.
+* Download and build the sample app.
 * Create an Azure App Service Web App using the Azure Cloud Shell.
 * Deploy the sample app to Azure using Git.
 * Deploy a change to the app using Visual Studio.